DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 universal questions, or questions that are too big, you need to draw into yourself, to use intimacy and subjectivity as a means of accessing something beyond the self’.[^ch04_39] In Kierkegaardian fashion, Henrot synthesizes faith and knowledge.
+Like love, dancing, and exiting, knowledge is not act, not a thing, that happens in relation.

-## Frames, windows, boxes & other rectangular encounters
+## Frames, Windows, Boxes & Other Rectangular Encounters

 As noted earlier, what Google’s search engine, the Smithsonian collections, and creation stories have in common are their attempts to